 - Tea or Coffee

 - Cultural event (opera, play, concert, museum tour)

 - Networking Breakfast

 - Informational Seminar

-The Rosemarie Sena Center for Career and Life Planning and the Office of Alumnae/i Activities coordinate The Career Network Directory to assist Mary Baldwin College students and Alumnae/i in exploring careers, finding internships and locating job opportunities.
-Career Networking volunteers are willing to:
+The Rosemarie Sena Center for Career and Life Planning and the Alumnae/i Office coordinate the Career Network Directory to assist Mary Baldwin College students and Alumnae/i in exploring careers, finding internships, and locating job opportunities.
+Career networking volunteers are willing to:

 - Discuss a career field

 - Serve as a contact for hiring personnel